 As all the schools within the Bellevue Place Education Trust are new schools, this means that there is a gradual growth of pupils every year until the school is full.
-Our first school will be full in September 2019 and the last to be build, Deer Park School, is not expected to be full until September 2024.
+Our first school will be full in September 2019 and the last to be built, Deer Park School, is not expected to be full until September 2024.

 This means that all the schools with completed buildings will have vacant space for a number of years.
 The Trust has developed a number of relationships with children’s charities that are seeking office accommodation for a temporary period, or to reduce their overheads for a few years.
 The income for these rental agreements will go into a BPET Enrichment Fund, to invest into staff development and pupil enrichment opportunities across the Trust.